PKBeam/shawzin-song-converter/README.md

 Currently the converter does not check the length of the song.
 * The duration of an ingame recording must be at least 4 beats (which is 2 seconds at 120 BPM).
 * The recording must also contain at least 6 notes.
-* The game will not let you input a song string exceeding 370 characters.
+(There are most likely other requirements too.)

 The converter does not use the ingame format's chord specification.
 This may be slightly inefficient with respect to size.
-For example, if the notes 1 and 3 are simultaneously played with no fret (see below table), the converter will represent this as `BAA FAA` instead of just `GAA`.
+For example, if the notes 1 and 3 are simultaneously played with no fret (see below table), the converter will represent this as `BAA FAB` instead of just `GAA`.

 ## More on the ingame song string format